plusserver/rancher-icinga/README.md

 ## Filtering

-By default, all Rancher agents, stacks and services are added to Icinga.
+By default, all Rancher environments, agents, stacks and services are added to Icinga.
 Filters can be set to limit which objects are monitored.
 These are set using environment variables:

+- **FILTER_ENVIRONMENTS**
 - **FILTER_HOSTS**
 - **FILTER_STACKS**
 - **FILTER_SERVICES**